Skip to main content

 Add or edit an action script

-Add or edit a script that retrieves permissions
+Add or edit a script that imports permissions

 Add or change sub-permissions